thaboxan/DevOps_Cap/README.md

 ## Goal

-The goal is to get hands-on with DevOps practices like Containerization, CICD and monitoring.
+The goal is to get hands-on with DevOps practices like Containerization, CI/CD and monitoring

-Look at the capstone project for more detials.